From Glosten-Milgrom to the whole limit order book and applications to financial regulation: Introduction

 \section{Introduction}

 Limit order book (LOB) modeling has become an important research topic in quantitative finance.
 This is because market participants and regulators need to use LOB models for many different tasks such as optimizing trading tactics, assessing the quality of the various algorithms operating on the markets, understanding the behaviors of market participants and their impact on the price formation process or designing new regulations at the microstructure level.
 In the literature, there are two main ways to model the LOB: statistical and equilibrium models.
 In statistical models, agents order flows follow suitable stochastic processes.
 In this type of approach, the goal is to reproduce important market stylized facts and to be useful in practice, enabling practitioners to compute relevant quantities such as trading costs, market impact or execution probabilities.
 Most statistical models are so-called zero-intelligence models because order flows are driven by independent Poisson processes, see for example \cite{abergel2013mathematical,cont2013price,cont2010stochastic,lachapelle2016efficiency,smith2003statistical}.
-This assumption is relaxed in \cite{bayer2017functional,huang2015simulating,huang2017ergodicity} where more realistic dynamics are obtained introducing dependencies between the state of the order book and the behavior of market participants.\\
+This assumption is relaxed in \cite{bayer2017functional,huang2015simulating,huang2017ergodicity} where more realistic dynamics are obtained introducing dependencies between the state of the order book and the behavior of market participants.
+Market generators, see \cite{kuo2021improving,labiad2024generative}, aim to generate realistic LOB data using deep learning.